 Edge play – what is that?

 The term “edge” indicates already, that it has something to do with “borders” or “boundaries”.
 In BDSM, we speak of edge play when a type of play involves a certain safety risk for the body or the psyche.
 So, as the name suggests, it is an umbrella term for borderline experiences and border crossings.
-Games on the edge of the abyss, if you like.
+Playing on the edge of the abyss, if you like.

 Edge play poses some risks of potential short or long-term damage or, in some extreme cases, death.
 Scars, infection with diseases or sensory disturbances due to nerve damage can also occur.
 You should therefore take a close look at the practices you want to carry out in order to minimize the risks – but you cannot completely prevent them with edge play.
 Edge play is also not without risk from a legal perspective.